-At June 30, 2022, the City reported a liability for its proportionate share of the net OPEB liability of \$41,295.
-The net OPEB liability was measured as of June 30, 2021 and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of that date.
+At June 30, 2023, the City reported a liability for its proportionate share of the net OPEB liability of \$43,753.
+The net OPEB liability was measured as of June 30, 2022, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of that date and rolled forward using generally accepted actuarial procedures.
 The City's proportion of the net OPEB liability was based on a projection of the City's long-term share of contributions to the OPEB plan relative to the projected contributions of all participating entities, actuarially determined.
-At June 30, 2021, the City's proportion was 0.002157% for non-hazardous classifications, which was an increase of 0.000085% from its proportion measured as of June 30, 2020.
-For the year ended June 30, 2022, the City recognized OPEB expense of \$3,544 for non-hazardous classifications.
+At June 30, 2022, the City's proportion was 0.002217% for non-hazardous classifications, which was an increase of 0.000060% from its proportion measured as of June 30, 2021.

-At June 30, 2022, the City reported deferred outflows and inflows of resources related to OPEB from the following sources:
+For the year ended June 30, 2023, the City recognized OPEB expense of \$3,019 for non-hazardous classifications.
+At June 30, 2023, the City reported deferred outflows and inflows of resources related to OPEB from the following sources: